Islam in Bangladesh

-In the late 7th century, Arab Muslims established commercial as well as religious connection within the region before the conquest, mainly through the coastal regions as traders and primarily via the ports of Chittagong.
-Region was largely inhabited by different animistic tribes.
-Arab navigation in the region was the result of the Muslim reign over the Indus delta.
-In the early 13th century, Muhammad bin Bakhtiyar Khalji conquered Western and part of Northern Bengal, and established the first Muslim kingdom in Bengal.
-Islamic missionaries in India achieved their greatest success, in terms of number of converts, in Bengal.
-Sufi's like Shah Jalal are thought to have spread Islam in the north-eastern Bengal and Assam during the beginning of the 12th century.
-The Islamic Bengal Sultanate, was founded by Shamsuddin Ilyas Shah after its independence from the Tughlaq dynasty.
-Bengal reached in her golden age during Bengal Sultanate's ruling period.
-Subsequently, Bengal was conquered by Babur, the founder of one of the gunpowder empires, but was also briefly occupied by the Suri Empire.
+The Bengal region was a supreme power of the medieval Islamic East.
+In the late 7th century, Muslims from Arabia established commercial as well as religious connection within the Bengal region before the conquest, mainly through the coastal regions as traders and primarily via the ports of Chittagong.
+In the early 13th century, Muhammad bin Bakhtiyar Khalji conquered Western and part of Northern Bengal and established the first Muslim kingdom in Bengal.
+During the 13th century, Sufi missionaries, mystics and saints began to preach Islam in villages.
+The Islamic Bengal Sultanate was founded by Shamsuddin Ilyas Shah who united Bengal on an ethno-linguistic platform.
+Bengal reached in her golden age during Bengal Sultanate's prosperous ruling period.
+Subsequently, Bengal viceroy Muhammad Azam Shah assumed the imperial throne.
+Mughal Bengal became increasingly independent under the Nawabs of Bengal in the 18th century.

-Akbar the Great's preaching of the syncretic Din-i Ilahi, was described as a blasphemy by the Qadi of Bengal, which caused huge controversies in South Asia.
-In the 17th century, under Mughal Emperor Aurangzeb's Islamic sharia-based rule, the Bengal Subah was also known as The Paradise of the Nations.
-Concepts of the Islamic economics's found in the Fatawa-e-Alamgiri delivered a significant direct contribution to the economy of Bengal, and the Proto-industrialization was signaled.